ipgmvq/sha256_collision_check/README.md

 OpenSSL

 # Time to compute
-On a memory-optimized current-generation AWS instance on the 64-bit x86 architecture with enough RAM, it takes 200 minutes to complete.
+On a memory-optimized current-generation AWS instance on the 64-bit x86 architecture with enough RAM and 64 virtual cores, it takes 200 minutes to complete.

 # Outcome
 No collisions have been identified.